Jørn Sørensen

-Jørn Sørensen (born 17 October 1936) is a retired Danish association football striker.
+Jørn Sørensen (born 17 October 1936) is a Danish retired association football striker.
 He played 31 games and scored six goals for the Denmark national football team, and won a silver medal at the 1960 Summer Olympics.
 He started his career with Danish club KB, before moving abroad to play professionally for FC Metz in France, Scottish clubs Greenock Morton and Rangers, as well as AC Bellinzona and US Giubiasco in Switzerland.